How to Gain Competitive Advantage in Your Business

 • Your plan is not set in stone, and the ability to change course becomes part of the journey.

 This is the core of making the right decision at the right time.
-You are integrating what you learn as you go, prioritizing and adapting in the day-to-day, and raising the bar on what is an opportunity for business growth.
+You integrate what you learn as you go, prioritize and adapt in the day-to-day, and raise the bar on what constitutes an opportunity for business growth.

-In addition to participating in the Driving Solutions Intensive, which we offer twice a year, I leave you with these two tips from serving thousands of businesses and hundreds of business owners and entrepreneurs:
+In addition to participating in the Driving Solutions Intensive, which we offer twice a year, I leave you with these tips from serving thousands of businesses, business owners, and entrepreneurs.

 1. Practice mindfulness: Take a step back and reflect on your thoughts and emotions.
 This can help you stay focused and make more thoughtful decisions.